Epistimio/orion/docs/src/tutorials/speech-brain.rst

 =======

-When an experiment reaches its termination criterion, basically ``max-trials``, you can see the results using the command
+When an experiment reaches its termination criterion, basically ``max-trials``, you can see the results using the following command:

 .. code-block:: bash

     $ orion info -n <experiment_name>

-This outputs the following statistics
+Which outputs the following statistics:

 .. code-block:: bash